Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/profiling.md

 ## Requirements

 Unity profiler starting from Unity 2021.1 comes with the ability to extends its features.
-Netcode for GameObjects (simply NetCode from now on) implements such an extension to allow you to profile your game in the same tool you are already using for CPU, GPU, and memory.
+Netcode for GameObjects [NetCode] implements such an extension to allow you to profile your game in the same tool you are already using for CPU, GPU, and memory.

 To enable profiling support for NetCode, install the `com.unity.multiplayer.tools` package from the Unity Package Manager.
 From then, you should see three additional sections in your profiler (Window -> Analysis -> Profiler) :
 - Netcode Profiler Messages